phSch08/votx/readme.md

 - Check that all incoming and outgoing data is piped through pydantic
 - equal name scheme
 - order vote options by option index
+- disable dangerous functions in admin interface
+- Configure PDF in webinterface
+- Weblink on PDF
+- QR Code on PDF